ExteriorExtensions: A package for Macaulay2: Introduction

 \subsubsection{Adjoint Operators}

 The standard matrix representation of the adjoint operator on $\fa$ defined by $\Ad_x(y) = [x,y]$ is constructed by choosing an ordered basis of $\fa$, and expressing the results of $\Ad_x(y)$ for each basis vector $y$ in terms of the standard basis as the corresponding column.
 One caveat is that we have to choose a basis of $\sl_n$, and there is not a "standard" choice for the basis of the Cartan subalgebra of traceless diagonal matrices.
 We choose a common one $\{ E_{ii}-E_{i+1,i+1} \mid i=1\ldots n-1\}$.
 Then we have to solve a system of equations to find the coordinates for the cartan rather than just extracting the entries of the matrix.
+Solving this system of equations can depend on the field $\FF$ because we invert a matrix over $\FF$ to find the solution.